The Android tab allows you to design push notifications that will be sent to Android users.

 - Go to deeplink: to open a certain part of the app.
 Enter the app deeplink you wish to use in the accompanying input field.
 See our deeplinks guide for more details.

-The right menu shows a preview of what your message will look like on an Android device.
+The right-hand pane will show a preview of what your message will look like on an iOS device.
 If you are using dynamic data, you will need to send a test message to see the data included.

 It is possible to create a multi-language campaign with new titles and messages based on the languages selected at the campaign level.
 It is also possible to do a split test to see which variant has a better engagement.
 Both options are enabled and configured from the Setup tab.

 The languages you have selected, together with the variants selected are shown on the left side of the campaign.
 To be able to identify with which variant and language you are working, this information is shown on the top of the screen.